Merle Oberon: Relationships and marriages

 Oberon married director Alexander Korda in 1939.
 While married, she had a brief affair in 1941 with Richard Hillary, an RAF fighter pilot who had been badly burned in the Battle of Britain.
 They met while he was on a goodwill tour of the United States.
 He later wrote the best-selling autobiography The Last Enemy.

 Oberon became Lady Korda when her husband was knighted in 1942 by King George VI for his contribution to the war effort.
 At the time, the couple was based at Hills House in Denham, England.
 She divorced him in 1945 to marry the American cinematographer Lucien Ballard.
 Ballard devised a special camera light for her, to obscure on film her facial scars suffered in the 1937 accident.
 The light became known as the "Obie" (now commonly-called a "catch light") and has become ubiquitous in photography and videography.
 She and Ballard divorced in 1949.

 Oberon married Italian-born industrialist Bruno Pagliai in 1957, adopted two children with him and lived in Cuernavaca, Morelos, Mexico.
 While married to Pagliai, she had an affair with model Mike Edwards, who was 33 years her junior.
-In 1973, Oberon met the then 25 years her junior Dutch actor Robert Wolders while they filmed Interval.
+While filming Interval in 1973, Oberon met Dutch actor Robert Wolders who was 25 years her junior.
 Oberon divorced Pagliai and married the 36-year-old Wolders in 1975.